-The Airstream motorhome is built on a Ford chassis.
-Operation of the engine and other related components are discussed in the Owners and Drivers Manual supplied with each coach.
+The Airstream motorhome is built on a chassis designed for motorhomes.
+Operation of the engine and other related components is discussed in the Chassis Owners and Drivers Manual supplied with each coach.

-If repairs are needed it can be difficult to determine which parts of the chassis are warranted by Ford, and which are Airstream's responsibility.
+If repairs are needed it can be difficult to determine which parts are the chassis, and which are Airstream's responsibility.
 The following list shows the major components of the chassis and the company responsible for their servicing.